VitalPointAI/Multisig-Contract/README.md

-multisig Smart Contract
+MultiSig Contract
 ==================

-A [smart contract] written in [AssemblyScript] for an app initialized with [create-near-app]
+A [smart contract] written in [AssemblyScript] for an app initialized with [create-near-app].
+One of the NEAR Protocol core contracts and part of the complete series covering [NEAR Core Contracts written in AssemblyScript] (https://vitalpoint.ai/course/multisig-contract/) by [Vital Point Academy](https://vitalpoint.ai/academy)

 Quick Start